 - Add data to a table in Microsoft Dataverse

-For more information about Azure storage, see this article:
+For more information about Azure storage, go to this article:

-For more information about the Common Data Model, see these articles:
+For more information about the Common Data Model, go to these articles:

 You can ask questions in the Power Apps Community.